maryam-ataei/FreeBSD_with_SEARCH/README.md

 ## Purpose

-TCP SEARCH improves slow start behavior by exiting at the appropriate chokepoint to reduce packet loss and improve performance, especially in high-bandwidth or lossy networks.
+TCP SEARCH improves slow start behavior by exiting at the appropriate chokepoint to improve network performance.

 ## Usage